Jump to navigation

 The Provider Portal does not have a “password reset” feature until November, 2016.
 If you forgot your password, you can still resume your application by choosing “Forgot Password” and then answering the security questions correctly.
 If you forgot your password and the answer to your security questions, you will need to begin a new application.

-Colorado Medicaid Enrollment and Revalidation Information Center
+Health First Colorado (Colorado's Medicaid Program) Enrollment and Revalidation Information Center

 1-800-237-0757, option 5.